 - Residents of Cherokee County enrolled in traditional or online classes through the Cherokee campus.

 - Students currently enrolled in classes at WITCC in Cherokee.

 - Participants will be required to sign a commitment letter indicating their intent to work and live in Cherokee County for three years post-graduation.

-A Leadership Committee made of business leaders in Cherokee worked closely with WITCC to raise donations for project.
+A Leadership Committee made of Cherokee business leaders worked closely with WITCC to raise donations for the Cherokee County Promise.
 Leadership Committee members include:

 - Dr. Terry Murrell (WITCC President)